What happens when a brand gets a “bad name?”

 After you’ve ironed the kinks out of your business, you must get the word out about what you’ve been working on.

 One of the best ways to do this is through monthly (or even weekly) email newsletters.
-If you’ve built up your email list in the early days of your business, then you will have a means of contacting both old and current customers about the updates you’ve put into place.
+If you’ve built up your email list, then you will have a means of contacting both old and current customers about the updates you’ve put into place.
 The tone here is important.
 You should frame it as more of an improvement over your previous services rather than admit any wrongdoing (unless you did something genuinely wrong that requires an apology).
 The tone should be something like, “We’ve taken your feedback to heart and have made some BIG CHANGES to our…”

 Another way you can build some customer goodwill is to ask them to report back to you with their experience.
 This will not only give them a means of direct criticism, but also give you valuable feedback that you can use to further refine your services.